-The length of the forebay must be a minimum of one-third the length of the vault (1/3 L), but $\frac{1}{2}$ L is recommended.
+The length of the forebay must be a minimum of one-third the length of the vault (1/3 L), but $\frac{1}{2} L$ is recommended.
 In addition, it is recommended that the surface area of the forebay be at least 20 square feet per 10,000 square feet of tributary impervious area draining to the separator.
-In lieu of an attached forebay, a separate grit chamber, sized to be at least 20 square feet per 10,000 square feet of tributary impervious area.
+In lieu of an attached forebay, a separate grit chamber, sized to be at least 20 square feet per 10,000 square feet of tributary impervious area, may precede the oil/water separator.